nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **:information_source: Notes:**<br>

 * Archived employees will be shown with a red color label, named as `[Archived]`, in front of their names.
-You may refer to the screenshot below.
+You may refer to the screenshot below.<br>

 Examples:
 * Let's say you want to see an archived employee's information, you can follow these steps.